 a person or thing that achieves desired aims or attains fame, wealth etc’.
 Oxford dictionary

 The problem with ‘success’ is that it isn’t something that you can ever really have, because it isn’t something tangible.
-The moment someone achieves their goal there is usually a sense that they need to set another one to stay ‘successful’.
+The moment someone achieves their goal, there is usually a sense that they need to set another one to stay ‘successful’.
 ‘Success’ means different things in different cultures too; from selling number 1 singles, to having more goats than someone else.

 If you are playing the ‘success’ game you have to keep ‘winning’, you can’t sit back otherwise you might be a ‘loser’.
-If you decide to not play the game at all it is highly likely it’s because you don’t want to ‘fail’, or that part of you already feels some sense of ‘failure’.
+If you decide to not play the game at all, it is highly likely it’s because you don’t want to ‘fail’, or that part of you already feels some sense of ‘failure’.
 A bit like a hamster on a wheel, most people are trying to ‘prove themselves’ but it’s a thankless task because it’s never ending.
-There is little time spent celebrating and more time planning ‘what’s next’!
+There is little time spent celebrating (if any) and more time planning ‘what’s next’!
 It’s like being a machine.

 So what’s the answer?
-Notice your machinery.
+Notice ‘your machinery’.
 Acknowledge when you are comparing yourself to others or you feel that you, or your life ‘isn’t enough’.
 In every moment most of us are doing our very best with the resources we have aren’t we?
 That’s all we can do.
 Focus on being in the moment and giving your attention to what you are doing, rather than what you are not doing.
-There are many possible ways of doing things but why not be a ‘success’ at being you!
+There are many possible ways of doing things, but why not be a ‘success’ at being you?

 Being ‘effective’ is really useful.
 Managing your time effectively can really make a difference to your experience of life.